gopher-os/gopher-os/README.md

 Let's write an experimental OS in Go!

 ## Building

+There are several dependancies you need to install for this to work.

+You need to install qemu-system-x86_64, vagrant and of course golang.

+On MacOS with homebrew run these commands to install the dependancies.

+        $ brew install qemu
+        $ brew cask install virtualbox
+        $ brew cask install vagrant
+        $ brew cask install vagrant-manager

-To build the OS, clone the repo, cd to it, install qemu-system-x86_64 and vagrant and enter these two commands.
+To build the OS, clone the repo, cd to it, install the dependancies and enter these two commands.

-        vagrant up
+        $ vagrant up
-        make run
+        $ make run